 First things first, the benefits.

-Having a well structured refund policy will attract more loyal customers.
+Having a well-structured refund policy will attract more loyal customers.
 A pro-customer policy will give customers that boost of confidence, trust & love towards your brand.
 Most consumers will actually read through the return/refund/exchange policy before making their purchase.
-Also, this is where you explain to the customers of the standard procedures for refund so that they are well informed.
+Also, this is where you explain to the customers of the standard procedures for a refund so that they are well informed.

 Having a refund policy will protect your business so you don’t waste too much time, energy and money.
-It is important to note that just because every customers have the right to ask for a refund, does not mean they are entitled to it.
+It is important to note that just because every customer has the right to ask for a refund, does not mean they are entitled to it.
 However, there are certain circumstances where you are required to provide a refund.

 When Refund is Mandatory.

 - Customers are not informed about return policy.

 The policy needs to be agreed upon BEFORE the payment is made, and not after (e.g in the checkout page instead of the payment receipt).
 Yes, this is the purpose of the T&C checkbox at the checkout page, please review and update it at least once a year or as frequently as you launch a new product.
 The UI/UX of your checkout plays an important role in this.

 Such as gym membership, facial treatment or therapy sessions.
 Consumers are entitled to cancel their contracts for whatever reasons including migrating to another place or simply not being able to attend anymore.
 In this case, they can only be charged either; 5% of the full price, OR the cost of any goods used or kept, OR the pro-rated price of the services used; the rest should be refunded.

 - Major or minor damaged goods

 Faulty goods are unacceptable especially for high end or premium items.
 If you are unable to repair it, do offer replacement or product exchange.
 Customers do have the right to insist for a refund.
 The best is to ask them to return the product and then process the refund.
 However, in cases where defects were brought to their attention for a lower price, it is then not acceptable as a reason to request for refund.